Centers & Services

 Medical services

 Initial care is provided for acute illness, injury, burns, poisoning, and so on.
-The Critical Care and Emergency Medical Center/ER is equipped with emergency imaging examinations (CT, XR), and there are 8 beds of emergency ICU (EICU), 2 resuscitation rooms and examination rooms devoted to internal medicine, surgery, pediatrics, obstetrics and gynecology, ophthalmology, otorhinolaryngology, and dentistry.
-The emergency ward is equipped with 12 beds for immediate hospitalization and observation.
+The Critical Care and Emergency Medical Center/ER is equipped with emergency imaging examinations (CT, XR), and 3 resuscitation rooms, 4 observational rooms and examination rooms devoted to pediatrics, obstetrics and gynecology, ophthalmology, otorhinolaryngology, and dentistry.
+For patients who need intensive care, there is an EICU (8 beds) and the emergency ward is equipped with 12 beds for immediate hospitalization and observation.

 Treatment Policy